 The Secret Garden coloring book was out first in 2013.
 Another hidden picture coloring journey was through an elaborate garden.
 I will be getting this one when I have completed the Enchanted Forest.

+The one downside to this colouring book?
 I would like to see the next installment a little more gender neutral.
 The garden and forest are very geared to women.
 Perhaps a journey through caves, rain forest or a castle.
+Something to encourage men and boys to try their artistic side of things.

 Overall, I am no where near finishing this book.
 I won’t be anytime soon.
 That being said, with the amount of joy this book has brought me, I don’t want it to end.
 Or least they can come out a little faster than every two years.